daryllxd/lifelong-learning/startups/growthhacker.tv.md

 Lock-in factor: When someone is locked in, the two days is just far enough, but they won’t get far into the course.

 “Man I really need to finish this.”
-The 2 days is a decent enough to attempt to get, but short enough that you need to put a credit card in.
+The 2 days is a decent enough to attempt to get far, but short enough that you need to put a credit card in.

 Reward is frictionless.
 “Hey it’s going to go away.”
 The share is just a button on the email.